HikariTJU/LD/README.md

 ## Installation

 Please refer to [INSTALL.md](docs/install.md) for installation and dataset preparation.
+Pytorch=1.5.1 and cudatoolkits=10.1 are recommended.

 ## Get Started